Back to Blog

 Building and Pest Inspection Australia — Costs, What's Covered & Your Complete Guide

-Building and pest inspections cost $450–$900 combined.
-What's covered, when to book, how to read the report, and what to do if defects are found.
+Building and pest inspections cost $450-$900 combined in 2026.
+What's covered, who pays, when to book, how to read the report, and what to do if defects are found.
 Free inspector match.

 Building and Pest Inspection Australia — Costs, What's Covered & Your Complete Guide

 We almost bought a house with $40,000 worth of termite damage hiding behind freshly painted walls.
-The listing photos looked immaculate.
-The open inspection was perfect.
-But the building inspector found active termite trails in the subfloor and structural damage to three load-bearing walls.
-The seller knew.
-They had painted over the evidence.
+The listing photos looked immaculate and the open inspection was perfect — then our building inspector found active termite trails in the subfloor and structural damage to three load-bearing walls.
+The seller had painted over the evidence and said nothing.

 How Much Does a Building and Pest Inspection Cost?

-A combined building and pest inspection in Australia typically costs $450–$900 in 2026.
-A building-only or pest-only inspection is cheaper but rarely a smart trade-off.
-Here are the typical price ranges by service type:
+A combined building and pest inspection in Australia costs $450–$900 in 2026 for a standard house, rising to $700–$1,000+ for inner-Sydney properties.
+A building-only or pest-only inspection is cheaper, but as you'll see below, splitting them is almost never worth it.
+Here's what you'll pay by service type:

 Inspection typeTypical cost (2026)